jamestomasino/screenshot-helper/README.md

 - **Element (`type: 'element'`)**
   - Only screenshots the area of a specific DOM element, as matched by `selector`.
   - If `full: true`, the screenshot will output multiple PNG files ("tiles/fragments") per element, scrolling through both axes using Playwright.
 This pans through overflow within the selected element via `element.scrollTo`, so containers wider or taller than the viewport are robustly covered.
 Files are named with letter suffixes (e.g. `...001a-`, `...001b-`, etc).
-No post-stitching is performed and no `sharp` is used.
-No viewport resizing is required.
   - Receives `before(page, locator, device)` and `cleanup(page, locator, device)` for custom setup/teardown.

 - **Function (`type: 'function'`)**